 - Use a gluten free flour that’s free from dairy.

-- Only use a non dairy milk.
+- Only use a non dairy milk of choice.

 - Make sure the sprinkles you use are gluten free/vegan.

-- Use 1 Tablespoon of milk.
+- Only use 1 tablespoon of milk.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with all of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

 How to Make Funfetti Cookies

-Here are the steps to make these cookies!
+Here are the step by step instructions to make these confetti cookies!

 Step 1: Whisk Together the Dry Ingredients